Chandrikakondisetty/Data603/Assignment1.md

 ## Information extraction and cleaning :
 During the process of data filtering, some data entries may be incompatible.
 In this phase, the data entries that do not fit  with the underlying scope of analysis are extracted and transformed.
 Data cleaning involves filling in missing values and correcting data inconsistencies.
 ## Data integration, aggregation and representation:
-Data integration and aggregation simply involves combining data from several data stores in order to  avoid duplications and inconsistencies  Representation means visualizing   the data in many ways  , including bar charts, histograms, boxplots, and pie charts.
+Data integration and aggregation simply involves combining data from several data stores in order to  avoid duplications and inconsistencies  Representation means visualizing the data in many ways,including bar charts, histograms, boxplots, and pie charts.
 ## Query processing, Data modelling and Analysis:
-A data model is a conceptual representation that arranges data objects and defines their.
+A data model is a conceptual representation that arranges data objects and defines how they relate to each other.
 Meaningful information is obtained through queries.
 However, analyzing data that are not stored in SQL databases can be difficult through SQL queries, which presents a challenge in performing different analysis tasks
 ## Interpretation:
 Interpretation is the final phase in the big data analytics process.
 This phase involves verifying results produced by the data analysis and verifying their accuracy.
 Sources: Slides and https://www.geeksforgeeks.org/big-data-analytics-life-cycle/